Tinram/mkrandom/README.md

 I've added a slightly revised version of Codahar's original *mkrandom* C program into a new [branch](https://github.com/Tinram/mkrandom/tree/c_legacy) of this forked repo.

-The main program revision is stream output in addition to file output.
+The main revision is stream output in addition to file output.

 ### Why C?